icecolbeveridge/fractional_bodmas/README.md

   * Multiply three of them and add the fourth; or
   * Multiply two pairs of them and add the result.

+`python fractions.py` solves the no-brackets version.

+`python rpn.py` solves the version where brackets are allowed.